Matzov: Activities

 Due to its secretive nature, little is publicly known about Matzov's activities.
 However, several of its operations were made public.
-Notably, the unit provided the encryption solution for the Iron Dome air defence system.
+Notably, the unit provided the encryption solution for the Iron Dome air defense system.

 Recruitment

 Matzov recruits soldiers from a variety of elite military programs, including Talpiot, Gamma, and Psagot.
 In addition, high school students demonstrating extraordinary programming or mathematical abilities are actively sought after and recruited by the unit.